-Spontaneous Art as a Route to the Unconscious
+Spontaneous Art as a Route to the Unconscious Mind

-Scribble drawing is a tried and true art therapy exercise that works well as a visual starter or warm up for spontaneous drawing.
+Scribble drawing is a tried and true art therapy exercise that works well as a visual starter or warm up for spontaneous drawing or painting.
 Scribble drawing was developed by art educator Florence Cane.
 Her sister, art therapist Margaret Naumburg started a progressive school for children in 1914 that encouraged spontaneous creative expression and self-motivated learning.
 Naumburg was a visionary in children's education in her time.
 She was influenced by Jungian psychology, parapsychology, and surrealistic and primitive art.

 Spontaneous Drawing and Spiritual Essence

 Cane used drawing and painting to help people find their essence.
 She was influenced by the metaphysical teacher George Gurdjieff, who coined the world “essence” as a term for the intrinsic, unchanging authentic soul within each person.